 Figure 3.
 A) Significantly (p-value < 0.05 after FDR-correction) enriched gene ontology (GO) terms associated with expanded gene families in the painted lady.
 The bars show the number of genes associated with each GO-term.
 The different GO-categories are biological process (BP), cellular compartment (CC) and molecular function (MF).
 B) Orthogroups with significantly enriched GO-terms.
 Shared GO terms between ontology terms (biological process category only) are shown in connecting lines.
 C) Spatial distribution of genes from extended orthogroups identified in BadiRate analysis.

 We used a maximum likelihood model to detect genes with distinct gene family expansion rates in the painted lady compared to the other species.
 The analysis showed that 15 orthogroups were significantly expanded in the painted lady.
 The orthogroups contained 77 genes, of which 34 had associated GO-terms (Figure 3).
 Among the largest expanded gene families were two classes of proteases, a lipoprotein receptor and the Lepidoptera-specific moricin immune-gene family.
 Analysis of the spatial distribution of extended orthogroups revealed clustering/tandem duplications for all except one of the orthogroups (Figure 3C).
 Significantly enriched GO-terms for expanded gene families in the painted lady were predominantly associated with protein degradation, muscle function and development, and fatty acid and energy metabolism (Figure 3A).
 Multiple ontology terms were shared between expanded orthogroups, pointing towards similar functions associated with the different gene families (Figure 3B).
-To assess potential convergence between migratory species, we also identified gene families with a distinct gene expansion rate in the two migratory lineages (the painted lady and the Monarch butterfly, Danaus plexippus), compared to the other nymphalids.
+To assess potential convergence between migratory species, we also identified gene families with a distinct gene expansion rate in two migratory lineages (the painted lady and the Monarch butterfly, Danaus plexippus), compared to the other nymphalids.
 This analysis revealed 11 orthogroups with a higher expansion rate and 29 orthogroups with genes specific to these two species.
 The common orthogroups included 112 genes and were significantly enriched for GO-terms predominantly associated with metabolic processes, defence against infection and neuronal activity (Figure S2).

 Patterns of recombination rate variation